Sreyas-Sreelal/malluscript/README.md

 cd malluscript
 cargo build --release
 ```
-Note: You require rust compiler installed on your machine inorder to compile the interpreter
+Note: You require rust compiler installed on your machine in order to compile the interpreter

 ## Executing malluscript programs
 Malluscript can be used in two ways
 ### Interactive shell
-To start interactive shell,just run following in terminal
+To start the interactive shell, just run following in the terminal

 ```
 ./malluscript